-Wonder Woman 1984 flew into theaters and onto HBO Max on December 25, breaking ground for streaming and big-budget theatrical releases in a year that has been anything but normal.
-The sequel to 2017’s Wonder Woman saw Diana Prince reunited with her dead lover Steve Trevor while battling two villains — Maxwell Lord and Barbara Minerva (aka, Cheetah).
+Wonder Woman 1984 flew into theaters and onto HBO Max on December 25, 2020, breaking ground for streaming and big-budget theatrical releases in a year that had been anything but ordinary.
+The sequel to 2017’s Wonder Woman saw Diana Prince reunited with her dead lover Steve Trevor while battling Maxwell Lord and Barbara Minerva (aka, Cheetah).
 With a third film fast-tracked mere days after 1984’s release (despite mixed reviews), the world of Wonder Woman is getting a whole lot bigger.

 “As fans around the world continue to embrace Diana Prince, driving the strong opening weekend performance of Wonder Woman 1984, we are excited to be able to continue her story with our real life Wonder Women — Gal and Patty — who will return to conclude the long-planned theatrical trilogy.”

-Details about Wonder Woman 3 are still very scarce and no official title has been confirmed yet, either.
-Will the sequel be set in the modern-day?
+Details about Wonder Woman 3 are still very scarce, and no official title has been confirmed yet, either.
+Will the sequel be set in the modern day?
 Will we see the return of Cheetah?
-Here’s everything we know about the film, including its potential release date, plot, cast, and whether or not it will be exclusive to theaters.
+Here’s everything we know about the film, including its plot,and cast.

-WB has not yet confirmed a release date for the sequel.
-We do know that Jenkins will write and direct, and it’s possible that she’s been working on the screenplay prior to Wonder Woman 1984’s Christmas debut.
+WB has not yet confirmed a date for the sequel.
+We do know that Jenkins will write and direct.
 That said, there was a three-year gap between the first and second films.

 It's also worth noting that Jenkins is also directing Rogue Squadron, an upcoming Star Wars movie set in the sequels era.
-It's unclear whether DC or Star Wars will take priority on the director's very busy calendar.
+The film is set for November 2023, so it’s safe to say she won’t be focusing on Wonder Woman until after that is in the can.

 Will Wonder Woman 3 be released on HBO Max and in theaters?